 You will get around Florence by walking for 95-100% of your visit.
 The city centre is quite small so there’s usually no need to get taxis or buses, therefore I recommend having comfy shoes for walking during the day.

 Personally, since the Italians are so stylish, I try to wear shoes that’s are stylish but still comfy.
 I typically wear flat Chelsea boots in the colder temps, or white leather Converse for the warmer months.
 For guys, I recommend similar.

 Nice shoes (that can get roughed up)

 When I lived in Florence, some people used to think I was crazy for wearing heels when I would go out to dinner or for a night out.
 But I felt most stylish in heels, so I didn’t mind.
 Again, the Italians are quite stylish, so if you don’t like feeling underdressed then pack some nicer shoes to wear in the evenings.
 That being said, the cobblestones really scuff up shoes, so don’t wear anything that you’d be annoyed if they got quite roughed up.
-Nice flats are also a fine option for the evening if you don’t dare wear heels!
+Nice flats like these sustainably-made ones from Everlane are also a fine option for the evening if you don’t dare wear heels!

 For guys, dress shoes are a must if you plan to go to the clubs, and while they aren’t required for bars, if you go to someplace nice, you’ll probably be underdressed if you don’t have dress shoes on.

 You’ll want to have cash on hand with you when in Florence.
 Many smaller shops and vendors in the city will only take cash, so to avoid embarrassment, have some money on you.
 How much completely depends on what you plan to spend your money on, but I usually will have at least €40 on me at all times.
 When you run out of money, there are plenty of cash machines around the city where you can withdraw cash.